braheezy/zoleco/README.md

 Most ROMs are easily found online.
 I don't know the full legality but this stuff is so old I doubt anyone cares.

 I've only tested this on MacOS but the dependencies are platform agnostic so it might work on yours.
-If it does, let me know in an Issue!
+If it doesn't, let me know in an Issue!

 ### Keybindings